daniel00nt01/challenge_scoder_api/README.md

 ## Hosted API

-The API is hosted on Digital Ocean and can be accessed through the following endpoints:
+The API is hosted and can be accessed through the following endpoints:

 - Base URL: `http://167.99.230.88:3000`
 - API Base: `http://167.99.230.88:3000/api`